 That is, Peter, Andrew, James and John followed Him.
 What did these men want to do?
 These men want to catch men.
 They want to be fishers of men.

 Now at this point someone’s probably going to say, “Are you sure that they did not just want to serve Jesus in whatever way that Jesus wanted them to serve?”
 Then let me ask a question and answer the question.
-Why is it that after Jesus leaves for a ministry tour around Palestine to preach the gospel, that these four men go back to their boats and do not follow Him?
+Why is it that after Jesus leaves for a ministry tour around Canaan to preach the gospel, that these four men go back to their boats and do not follow Him?
 Why did they do this if they wanted to serve Jesus?
 Jesus just told them to “follow Me” in verse 19 and in verse 21 He told them to do the same thing again.
 We are told that He called them to follow.
 So question, if they wanted to serve Jesus, why didn’t they stay with Jesus?
 Why did they start with Him and then go back to their boats?
 Why did they do that?

 I’m going to tell you why they did that.
 They did that because that’s what other Christians do today too!
 We believe in Jesus.
 We start to follow Jesus and then for some reason all of a sudden Jesus is not that important to us and our boats are more important.
 All the fish, all the nets and all the stuff is what is more important to them.
 Their desire to serve Jesus is not about Jesus but about a need deep within.